Leave-group-out cross-validation for latent Gaussian models: Introduction

-Our discussions illuminate an important insight: when dealing with non-I.I.D. data, the prediction task implicitly defined through LOOCV may be less appropriate, as it leans more towards assessing interpolation qualities than predictive performance.
+Our discussions illuminate an important insight: when dealing with models that lead to non-exchangeable data, the prediction task implicitly defined through LOOCV may be less appropriate, as it leans more towards assessing imputing qualities and short range predictions than predictive performance for longer range as is usually implied by "out-of-sample" prediction.
 This prompts the question: What is a suitable approach moving forward?

 One observation is the absence of a ``one size fits all" solution.
 Each model may possess a natural prediction task—or several—based on its intended application.
 Thus, for a specific assessment of predictive performance, we need to define these prediction tasks explicitly.
 One can then evaluate distinct predictive performance metrics using our proposed leave-group-out cross-validation (LGOCV):